 Not applicable to e-commerce channels.

-Not applicable to e-commerce merchants.
+Not applicable to service providers.

-SAQ D for Service Providers: All service providers defined by a payment brand as eligible to complete an SAQ.
+SAQ D FOR SERVICE PROVIDERS: All service providers defined by a payment brand as eligible to complete an SAQ.

 2. Map your data flows

 Before you can protect sensitive credit card data, you need to know where it lives and how it gets there.
 You'll need to create a comprehensive map of the systems, network connections and applications that interact with credit card data across your organisation.
 Depending on your role, you'll probably need to work with your IT and security team(s) to do this.

 - First, identify every consumer-facing area of the business that involves payment transactions.
 For example, you may accept payments via an online shopping basket, in-store payment terminals or orders placed over the phone.

 - Next, pinpoint the various ways cardholder data is handled throughout the business.
 It's important to know exactly where the data is stored and who has access to it.